Books and stories form the heart and soul of our characters as our emotional engagement with texts lays down our memories and moulds our identities.

 - Phase 3: Campaign: readers, publishers, booksellers, libraries, distributors, press, sponsors (costs: books, PR, marketing)

-This year is the pilot phase for the programme to prove the concept.
-Jolabokaflod CIC is seeking partners in a single geographical location in the UK (not London) to market-test – plan, do, measure, analyse, improve plan, repeat – in order to product an MVP model of how a national campaign can be run in 2021.
+Next year is the pilot phase for the programme to prove the concept.
+Jolabokaflod CIC is seeking partners in a single geographical location in the UK (not London) to market-test – plan, do, measure, analyse, improve plan, repeat – in order to product an MVP model of how a national campaign can be run in 2022.

 The elements that comprise the pilot phase are: finding the right location; connecting with readers; and building relationships with community affiliates (e.g. bookshops, publishers, libraries, festivals, schools, charities, local/regional government, places of worship).

 The pilot programme will be scheduled as follows: